Garry Kasparov: World champion

 The second Karpov–Kasparov match in 1985 was organised in Moscow as the best of 24 games, where the first player to win 12½ points would claim the title.
 The scores from the terminated match would not carry over; however, in the event of a 12–12 draw, the title would remain with Karpov.
 On 9 November 1985, Kasparov secured the world crown by a score of 13–11.
 Karpov, with White, needed to win the 24th game to retain the title but Kasparov won it with the Sicilian Defence.
 He was 22 years old at the time, making him the youngest-ever world champion, a record held by Mikhail Tal for over 20 years.
 Kasparov's win with Black in the 16th game has been recognised as one of the all-time chess masterpieces, including being voted the best game played during the first 64 issues of the magazine Chess Informant.

-As part of the arrangements following the aborted 1984 match, Karpov had been granted (in the event of his defeat) a right to rematch.
-Another match took place in 1986, hosted jointly in London and Leningrad, with each city hosting 12 games.
+At the time, the champion still had the right to a rematch after losing the title.
+This rematch took place in 1986, hosted jointly in London and Leningrad, with each city hosting 12 games.
 At one point in the match, Kasparov opened a three-point lead and looked well on his way to a decisive victory.
 But Karpov fought back by winning three consecutive games to level the score late in the match.
-At this point, Kasparov dismissed one of his seconds, grandmaster Evgeny Vladimirov, accusing him of selling his opening preparation to the Karpov team (as described in Kasparov's autobiography Unlimited Challenge, chapter Stab in the Back).
+At this point, Kasparov dismissed one of his seconds, grandmaster Evgeny Vladimirov, accusing him of selling his opening preparation to the Karpov team.
 Kasparov scored one more win and kept his title by a score of 12½–11½.

 A fourth match for the world title took place in 1987 in Seville, as Karpov had qualified through the Candidates' Matches to become the official challenger once again.
 This match was also very close, with neither player holding more than a one-point lead at any time.
 With one game left, Kasparov was down a point and needed a win to draw the match and retain his title.
-A long, tense game ensued in which Karpov blundered away a pawn just before the first time control.
+A long, tense game ensued, in which Karpov blundered away a pawn just before the first time control.
 Kasparov then won a long ending to retain the title on a 12–12 scoreline.

 Kasparov and Karpov met for a fifth time, on this occasion in New York City and Lyon in 1990, with each city hosting 12 games.
-Again the result was a close one, with Kasparov winning by a margin of 12½–11½.
+Again, the result was a close one, with Kasparov winning by a margin of 12½–11½.
 In their five world championship matches, Kasparov had 21 wins, 19 losses and 104 draws in 144 games.